Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation

 When the weight is placed at the bottom of the T-block (Table~\ref{tab:tblock-bottom}), Phys2Real achieves 100\% success and the lowest position error across all methods.
 In comparison, DR and RMA without a VLM prior show lower success rates and higher errors.
 Diffusion policy also performs poorly.
 The results indicate that Phys2Real can match the performance of a privileged oracle by fusing vision-based priors and interactive adaptation, without using privileged information.

 When we turn to the position error CDF in (Fig. \ref{fig:tblock-weightbottom}) for a more fine-grained understanding of position errors, we see that the Phys2Real curve rises sharply and up, indicating consistently low position error across nearly all trials.
-While diffusion policy has low error for around 40 percent of trials, the long tail is high.
-DR similarly has a long tail of high errors, showing that diffusion policy and DR easily become out of distribution, leading to high position errors.

-When the weight is at the top of the block, shown in Table~\ref{tab:tblock-top}, all policies struggle to achieve a high success rate.
+While DP has low error for around 40 percent of trials, the long tail is high.
+DR similarly has a long tail of high errors, showing that DP and DR easily become out of distribution, leading to high position errors.
+When the weight is at the top of the block, shown in Table~\ref{tab:tblock-top}, all policies struggle to achieve a high success rate, except the privileged CoM-conditioned policy with a 90.48\% success rate.
 We hypothesize that the higher CoM causes more unpredictable dynamics.
-Although the privileged CoM-conditioned policy performs the best at 90.48\%, showing that a more accurate physical estimation can indeed lead to better policy performance, Phys2Real is the second-best performer at 57.14\%.
+Even in this case, Phys2Real is the second-best performer at 57.14\%.